Mak2006/python-rest-app-cont/README.md

 Firing a few curls gives the result below
 ![res](https://i.imgur.com/rETQRdq.png)
+**Note** at this stage we are using json, we have removed this later.

 ### TDD
-At this stage we are ripe enough to introduce TDD.
+At this stage, we start with TDD, ** that is do the tests first and then develop**.
 We use pytest rather than the built in `unittest` as pytest does more, and already have it installed. pytest would auto discover the tests from file prefixed with `test_`.
 We further keep our functional and unit tests separate.

 ### Adding the functional tests.
 1. functional - we add two tests